tisztamo/Catwalk.jl/docs/src/howitworks.md

 Here Catwalk - just like many other meta-heavy Julia packages - violates the rule that a `@generated` function is not "allowed" to access mutable global state.
-It logs the call site to a global dict, keyed with its id, from where the JIT compiler can read it out.
+The explorer logs the call site to a global dict, keyed with its id, from where the JIT compiler can read it out during the next batch.

-It seems impossible to push back information from the compilation process without breaking this rule, and pushing the exploration to the tight loop we is not feasible.
+It seems impossible to send back information from the compilation process without breaking this rule, and pushing the exploration to the tight loop is not feasible.

 The alternative is to configure the compiler with the call sites and `NoExplorer` manually.
 TODO: link to tuning, when documented.